Website Policy

 Calendar

 Because calendar management is essential for the coordination of overall building use, the CVUUS office administrator is the primary calendar-keeper.
-All event-scheduling is coordinating by the office administrator, so that s/he can make sure there are no calendar conflicts and no competing requests for space use.
+All event-scheduling is coordinating by the office administrator, so that they can make sure there are no calendar conflicts and no competing requests for space use.
 This avoids situations where committee chairs or individuals are posting events to the calendar directly, potentially bypassing the office.
 After the weekly news blast and the monthly newsletter, the office administrator, or a designated back-up calendar-keeper, posts events to the CVUUS calendar.

 Google Docs (Google Drive)